ktorio/ktor-documentation/topics/Testing.md

 ### Send JSON data {id="json-data"}

-To send JSON data in a test POST/PUT request, you need create a new client and install the [ContentNegotiation](serialization-client.md) plugin that allows serializing/deserializing the content in a specific format.
+To send JSON data in a test POST/PUT request, you need to create a new client and install the [ContentNegotiation](serialization-client.md) plugin that allows serializing/deserializing the content in a specific format.
 Inside a request, you can specify the `Content-Type` header using the `contentType` function and the request body using [setBody](request.md#body).
 The [example below](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/json-kotlinx) shows how to test the `/customer` endpoint that handles `POST` requests.

 <tabs>
 <tab title="Test">